reTHINK-project/specs/service-framework/readme.md

 In addition, the Hyperty Service Framework will provide JavaScript libraries to speed up the implementation of conversational services (audio, video, chat, screen sharing) and context enabled services (IoT, context delivery, location).
 These services will be fully implemented in the scenarios implementation tasks and demonstrated in reTHINK testbes.
 The requirements from a software perspective have been defined in section 2.4.

+## Methodology of Framework Development and Relation to other Work Packages

 A preliminary analysis of functionalities to be provided by the framework will be discussed and a high level capability set for the Framework will be presented in the next sections.
 For this input from three different areas of the reTHINK project will be examined namely: